-The percentage of problem assets a bank holds compared to its total assets is a widely used indicator of asset quality.
-As of June 30, 2017, 1.15 percent of Citibank, National Association's loans were noncurrent -- in other words, they were more than 90 days past due or were in non-accrual status.
-That's above the national average of 1.04 percent.
+A helpful indicator of asset quality is the percentage of problem assets a bank holds compared to its total assets.
+As of June 30, 2017, 1.15 percent of Citibank, National Association's loans were noncurrent, meaning they were more than 90 days past due or were in non-accrual status.
+That's below the national average of 1.24 percent.

 Banks keep a reserve to handle problem assets known as an "allowance for loan and lease losses."
 That reserve's size can be a widely used indicator when evaluating a bank's ability to manage troubled assets, especially when compared to the total amount of problematic loans.
 Unfortunately, the FDIC did not provide information on Citibank, National Association's loan loss allowance in its most recent filings.